Our hub appointments are available:

-Our GP Hubs are based at four locations – Somers Town Medical Centre, Brondesbury Medical Centre, Caversham Group Practice and Swiss Cottage Surgery.
+Our GP Hubs are based at two locations – Somers Town Medical Centre and Brondesbury Medical Center.
 Find travel information and contact details for your closest GP Hub below.

 Somers Town Medical Centre 77-83 Chalton Street, NW1 1HY Hub Weekday Timings: Mon-Fri: 6.30pm-8.00pm Hub Weekend Timings: Sat-Sun and Bank Holidays: 8.00am-8.00pm Bus: 68, 168, 253, 476 Train: King’s Cross / Euston Tube